 - transgenic animals.

 Larger, more complex proteins (like antibodies) are usually produced in mammalian cells.
-Herceptin, the breast cancer-treating antibody, is an example of a large complex protein that is synthesised in mammalian cell culture.
+Herceptin, the breast cancer-treating antibody, is an example of a large complex protein that is synthesised in mammalian cell10 culture.
 To produce this protein, mammalian cells are grown in large sterile vats in nutrient-rich media under strict manufacturing standards.
 This type of production can be expensive to set up and maintain, making the end product costly.
-For example, the Herceptin antibody is expensive, with a 12-month course costing up to NZ$100,000.
+For example, the Herceptin antibody11 is expensive, with a 12-month course costing up to NZ$100,000.

 The number of therapeutic proteins being developed by the biomedical industry is growing rapidly, and some scientists are predicting that demand for proteins will soon exceed their ability to supply them.
 Transgenic animals could provide an alternative source of therapeutic proteins to help meet these demands.